 Care needs to be taken to even controlling low blood sugar levels.

 Medications to be given to control sugar levels.

-Gestational diabetes is resolved as baby is born.
+Gestational diabetes is resolved and as baby is born.

 • Intrauterine growth retardation